jo3-l/blog/content/about.md

 ### Professional experience

 In Summer 2025, I interned at TD Bank as a software developer on the Enterprise Innovation team, where I prototyped an open banking integration using Plaid.
-I'm currently looking for Summer 2026 internships; if you know of interesting opportunities, get in touch!

 ## Contact